LukeShaffer/YDB/README.md

 And here I present this project that will assemble, disassemble, and even let you debug programs written in assembled ~REDACTED~.

+If you want to jump right in now and read the documentation later, navigate to this directory in the terminal and just run `python3 decoder.py` to be dropped into a debugger session with an actual challenge copied straight from the course.

 ---

 ## Note on the Redacted